magnars/magnars.com/content/blog-posts/three-tidbits.md

        (str/join " ")))
 ```

-Oh no, this function receives only `restaurant` -- the restaurant.
+Oh no, this function receives only the `restaurant`.
 No database to
 look up the municipality anywhere in sight.

 Think for a second — how would *you* go about also passing the municipality down